MarkoMarjamaa/Withings2MQTT/README.md

 If Withings can't access your callback, check it with your browser.

+You only need the port open when doing the initial setup.
+After that you can close it.

 ## Running
 When setup succeeded, it creates tokens.json and you can start getting values.